MarcLopezS/Engine/README.md

 * **General**: Here you have general information about the engine, including a button link to go to the repository of this Engine and an exit button.
 * **View**: This section it contains the console LOG, the Texture Menu (to modify properties from rendered texture) and properties that contains information about the Model rendered.
-* **Configuration**: in this part, it will display all the configurations of the Engine, showing: performance, window properties, hardware characteristics, software versions and input debugger.
+* **Configuration**: in this part, it will display all the configurations of the Engine, showing: performance, window properties, hardware characteristics, software versions, input debugger and OpenGL configurations.

 ### Controls
 The following list has all the inputs required in order to move the camera though the 3D space in the scene: